mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 Very specialized types will sometimes define their own custom asynchronous patterns.
 Custom patterns do not have any common characteristics and are therefore the hardest to recognize.
 Thankfully, custom asynchronous patterns are rare.

-Here’s an example of a type with a custom asynchronous API:
+Here's an example of a type with a custom asynchronous API:

 ```csharp
 class MyHttpClient